richardcardona/snmposter/README.rst

 to be the agent that it was gathered from.
 This can be useful when you're developing SNMP management tools.

+This fork of snmposter re-reads snmp walk files if modified on disk without restarting.

 Requirements
 =============================================================================